 Co-brand your connected account experience

-Additionally, after you activate the beta, all new accounts onboarding to your platform will see some changes in their Dashboard.
-To understand changes for connected accounts, please see this Support article.
+As the platform, you can manage your brand settings within the Connect Settings > Branding section.
+All new accounts onboarding to your platform will see your icon and branding color in their dashboard.
+To understand changes for connected accounts, see this Support article.

 These features apply only to new accounts onboarding to your platform, denoted by